 As your Congressman, I want to ensure that these natural wonders are available for future generations to enjoy.
 In Washington, I am fighting to combat environmental problems such as sea level rise and ocean acidification.
 I am also working to maintain and improve the balance between a highly productive agricultural industry, a diverse and sensitive environment, and sustainable tourism.

-I will continue to work with my fellow members of Congress on the House of Natural Resources Water, Power and Oceans and Federal Lands Subcommittees, and the Climate Solutions, Trails, and Oceans Caucuses, to find innovative solutions to protect our environment.
+I will continue to work with my fellow members of Congress on the Climate Solutions, Trails, and Oceans Caucuses to find innovative solutions to protect our environment.